• Home

 If you compost, the leftover herbs are AMAZING activators.
 Nettles have a lot of nitrogen, so we never have to buy anything else to help our compost decompose!

-A gentle, nourishing herbal infusion to use every day while trying to conceive.
+A gentle, nourishing herbal infusion to use daily while trying to conceive.
 Prepares the womb for pregnancy.
+I drank this fertility tea recipe every day for months before conceiving both of my miracle children.

 Ingredients